Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

   It also allows for cool stuff like Haskell's `QuickCheck <https://en.wikipedia.org/wiki/QuickCheck>`_, where you give it a simple specification, and it then *automatically* writes your unit tests.

+* Programs become much easier to understand, because pure functions don't have any mutable state.
+  That means you can often look at a single function and understand it, without needing to worry about what other functions are doing.

 There are other benefits to pure code, like increased compiler optimizations, laziness, etc. but in my opinion they're not as important.